All Episodes

 But I think the outline of this Gaza peace plan is more than sufficient to qualify Trump to get the Nobel Peace Prize.

-And as I said earlier, regardless of whether Hamas accepts it, there will be peace in Gaza, it will be rebuilt, hopefully with Hamas's cooperation, but the world is gonna move on regardless of what Hamas decides.
+And as I said earlier, regardless of whether Hamas accepts it, there will be peace in Gaza.

 steve bannon

-Uh Fred, can you hang on for a second and Kurt?
+Fred, can you hang on for a second and Kurt?

-I want to get to uh some uh concerning developments in the kinetic part of the third world war on the Eurasian land mass, yes, in the bloodlands, that would be Ukraine, which I think is ten times more dangerous than what we're dealing with the Middle East.
+Yes, in the bloodlands, that would be Ukraine, which I think is 10 times more dangerous than what we're dealing with in the Middle East.

-I think that they look at uh major business and financial relationships with Saudi Arabia, UAE, and Qatar.
+I think that they look at major business and financial relationships with Saudi Arabia, UAE, and Qatar.

 I think it's just been a sea change.

-I agree with uh with Brother Flights.
+I agree with Brother Flights.

 I think when President Trump, that meeting they had this year was quite different than the meeting we had in the opening six months of the first term.